psaikido/hugle.uk/content/prose/thesium/070-theocracy.md

 before the Shaman, a few buttons were pressed, a little screen came to life and they withdrew into the crowd which parted in silent reverence.

-"We praise the White Coats whom the Helper has ordained, for he too needs help.
+"We praise the White Coats whom the Helper has ordained, for she too needs help.
 Help in the holy work of helping all of us."

 At this he approached the console and prostrated himself, touching his forehead